Princess Amalie of Saxe-Coburg and Gotha: Early years

 Princess Amalie was born in Coburg, Germany, to Prince August of Saxe-Coburg and Gotha and his wife, Princess Clémentine of Orléans.
 Since childhood, Amalie had been intended as the bride of Prince Leopold of Bavaria.
 However, Duke Maximilian Emanuel in Bavaria fell in love with her and confided this love to his sister Elisabeth.

 Elisabeth—the empress of Austria and queen of Hungary—became determined to ensure her favorite brother's happiness, for she invited Leopold to an extended visit with the imperial family, among those who attended was her own fifteen-year-old daughter Archduchess Gisela of Austria.
 There, Leopold was tactfully made aware that a marriage with Gisela would be looked upon with favor by Emperor Franz Joseph.
 If Leopold was to marry Gisela, he would become the emperor’s son-in-law; upon realizing this, he accepted and became engaged to Gisela after only a few days.

 Marriage

 Duke Maximillian and Princess Amalie were married on 20 September 1875 in Ebenthal, Lower Austria, Austria-Hungary.
 The marriage was, by all accounts, a very happy one.

 Children

-Amalie and Maximilian Emanuel had three children:
+Amalie and Maximilian Emanuel had three sons: